How to get a student credit card: Eligibility and applying

 How to apply for a student credit card

-Applying for a student credit card is like applying for a traditional credit card.
-Below are some steps you can take to prepare and increase your chances of approval.
+Applying for a student credit card is similar to applying for a regular credit card.
+Here are some steps you can take to prepare.

 Step 1: Check your credit